 While it is a widely acknowledged good practice to employ antivirus and backup software, these applications can interfere with the real-time nature of the SCIEX acquisition software.
 Some antivirus and backup applications are configured by default to automatically scan and archive a file immediately after creation.
 Because SCIEX acquisition software can perform multiple writes to a single data file during an acquisition sequence, these real-time features must be disabled to prevent the antivirus or backup software from locking the data file while it is still needed by the SCIEX software application.
 Many widely-used applications can be configured to either disable real-time protection or ignore certain file-types and paths.
 Failure to do so might result in either failed acquisitions or acquisitions that take longer to complete than expected.

 Follow these guidelines when configuring antivirus software on the acquisition computer:

-For users running IDA and scheduled MRM (TripleTOF®, QTRAP®, and X500 QTOF systems), antivirus software might interfere with data acquisition and cause delays with acquisition of data points.
-We recommend that you either disable real-time antivirus protection, antivirus scheduled scans, and other data-intensive background tasks for these acquisition scenarios or perform validation for your specific antivirus and use case scenarios.
+For users running IDA and Scheduled MRM™ workflow on TripleTOF®, QTRAP®, and X500 QTOF systems, antivirus software might interfere with data acquisition and cause delays with acquisition of data points.
+We recommend that either you disable real-time antivirus protection, antivirus scheduled scans, and other data-intensive background tasks for these acquisition scenarios or perform validation for your specific antivirus and use case scenarios.
 After acquisition is complete, re-enable the real-time antivirus.

 For instructions on how best to configure your particular antivirus or backup software, contact your antivirus or backup software provider.